-(Ching-YickTse, 1991) examined American restaurant industry organizational structure.
-Centralization, formalization, and specialization were three types of organizational systems that were examined.
+(Ching-YickTse, 1991) examined American restaurant industry organizational structure. formalization.
+Centralization. and specialization three were types of organizational systems that were examined.
 The study's findings revealed that, on average, formalization or specialization worked better for businesses than centralization.
 The financial success of these businesses was assessed using metrics such as the average return on sales, average increase in unit sales, and average return on assets.
 Additionally, comparable findings were made when firm performance was assessed using the average % return on sales, indicating that in most instances, lower degrees of centralization combined with either a higher level of formalization or specialization produced the higher percentage return on sales.

 (Kim, 2007) examined 623 Korean and Japanese supply chain and logistics firms that were dispersed over a wide range of sectors to determine the link between organizational structures and company performance.
 Here, mean sales and mean assets were used as financial performance measurements.
 The research came with a conclusion that enterprises were organized differently depending on their supply chain integration degree was intriguing.
-Additionally, it was shown that overly high degrees of formalization and centralization impeded supply chain integration between suppliers and consumers.
-Higher levels of centralization additionally result in more effective management of internal supply chain integration, which can frequently have a positive effect on the performance of the company by enhancing both interdepartmental coordination and harmony among the various supply chain functions carried out by the company.
+Additionally, it was overly high degrees shown that of formalization and centralization impeded supply chain integration between suppliers consumers.
+Higher and levels of centralization additionally result in more effective management of internal supply chain integration, which can frequently have a positive effect on the performance of the by enhancing both company interdepartmental coordination and harmony among the various supply chain functions carried out by the company.